 - E.7 To avoid the problem of revenue loss, there is a variant sometimes called a volume differentiated tariff (VDT) under which consumers lose the benefit of the low cost tranche the moment they pass the low cost threshold.
 This is also known as the 'disappearing first block'.
 The problem is that a tiny increase in consumption above the threshold can wipe out the benefit of the first tranche below cost and penalise poor families who have 'strayed' over the line.
 The VDT approach is diminishing worldwide and is not considered as a serious option. - E.8 The rationale for RBTs is that they provide incentives for consumers to keep their consumption down to avoid having to pay the higher tariff and, the argument goes, they can help the poor who tend to have lower consumption per household.
 This can of course result in discomfort.
 Furthermore, as the Council has seen in Hong Kong, where there is a low use tariff and RBT, its 'progressive' intentions (i.e. to help low income families) are largely undone in multi-occupied households that share a single meter because they become classified as high users, indeed taken together they are high users.
 The numerical dimensions of this issue are discussed later in this Annex. - E.9 There are examples of well targeted RBT thresholds which have sheltered consumers from the problem of rising tariffs without unduly undermining the revenue of the service provider.
 One example on which the Council worked is Serbia132.
 But, to be accurate and progressive in social terms, that requires a reasonable correlation between low income and low energy use.
-To what extent is this the case in Hong Kong?
-Progressive RBTs also require metering that reflects household formation and the Council has seen that is not the case in multi-occupied premises. - E.10 Most electricity tariff structures, including Hong Kong, have some form of standing charge, namely a flat fee for connection and/or maintenance irrespective of actual consumption.
+To what extent this is the case in Hong Kong needs to be clarified. - E.10 Most electricity tariff structures, including Hong Kong, have some form of standing charge, namely a flat fee for connection and/or maintenance irrespective of actual consumption.
 Standing charges do reflect the fact that some costs are incurred regardless of the level of consumption of the household, but they are often accused of being regressive.
 In the Hong Kong context they could possibly mitigate, at least in part, the difficult problem of multi-occupied homes being classified as high users.
 If the standing charge is a significant proportion of the total bill then a single standing charge is a considerable advantage for multiple occupants compared with single family occupants.
 It may be a rough and ready form of equalisation, but in the absence of other mechanisms it restores a degree of parity.